gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Working-with-SSH-keys-gij-self-managed.md

     </div>
 </div>

 You can also use the git bash command line to generate SSH key pair.
-For detailed information, see [**Generate SSH via Git bash**](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key).
+For detailed information, see <a href='https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key'><b>Generate SSH via Git bash</b></a>.

 Read on the section [Generating SSH keys](/git-integration-for-jira-dta-center/generating-ssh-keys-gij-self-managed) and follow specific information for the git host and platform that you use.